swizzin/docs.swizzin.ltd/docs/guides/dist-upgrade.md

 ## Distribution Upgrades

 ::: warning DISCLAIMER AND LIMITATION OF LIABILITY
 The steps provided below are meant only to provide you with an outline of the steps required to make a major version change to your operating system (i.e. Debian 9 -> 10).
-While the steps outlined below will absolutely upgrade your operating sytsem, there are risks involved, for example (but not limited to):
+While the steps outlined below will absolutely upgrade your operating system, there are risks involved, for example (but not limited to):

 - Package updates causing issues that prevent boot
-- Pacakge updates causing previously installed pacakges in swizzin to fail to start
+- Package updates causing previously installed packages in swizzin to fail to start

 Distribution upgrades are ***NOT*** officially supported.
 If anything breaks, I am not liable for your server or any of the data contained within it.
 Further, you are not guaranteed to receive any form of support or help to help get your server functional again.
 This information is provided for educational purposes only.
 If you choose to follow the steps, be prepared for the possibility that something could go wrong.
 If your data is important to you, make a backup.